-If you can't update or restore your iOS device
+If you can't update or restore your iPhone, iPad, or iPod touch

 Use recovery mode

-- Plug the device's USB cable into your computer only.
+- Plug in your device's USB cable to a computer with iTunes.

 - Hold down the Home button on your device as you connect the USB cable.
 Keep holding down the Home button until you see the Connect to iTunes screen.

 - When you see this screen, release the Home button.
 If you don't see this screen, try steps 1 through 3 again.